• Ukulele Jam List

 Picture

 My Martin C1K Koa Concert - Click on photo for review.
-Not my most expensive uke, but a favorite.
+Not my most expensive uke by far, but one of my absolute top favorites.
 Super sound & workmanship!

 • Twin Cities Ukulele Club Enya Loaner/Demonstrator Ukuleles - Enya has given a number of their Nova U concert size ukuleles to the Twin Cities Ukulele Club to use as loaners and demonstrators.
 Click here for more on these Enya ukes.